Hail to the Commanders

-"Hail to the Commanders" (HTTC) is the fight song of the Washington Commanders, an American football team belonging to the National Football League (NFL).
+"Hail to the Commanders" is the fight song of the Washington Commanders, an American football team belonging to the National Football League (NFL).
 At home games, the song is performed by the Washington Commanders Marching Band when the team scores a touchdown.
-Composed in 1937, the song was performed as "Hail to the Redskins" until 2019, when the team retired the controversial Redskins name.

-The music was composed by Barnee Breeskin with lyrics written by Corinne Griffith, the wife of franchise founder George Preston Marshall.
+The music was composed in 1937 by Barnee Breeskin with lyrics written by Corinne Griffith, the wife of franchise founder George Preston Marshall.
 The musical arrangement and lyrics have since gone through various revisions.
+The song was known as "Hail to the Redskins" until the retirement of the Redskins branding in 2022.